 - 13.1.
 All staff salaries will be reviewed annually to take effect, where headroom is available, from: - 13.1.1.
 1 September for all teaching staff, including the Headteacher, Deputy Head(s), Assistant Head(s); or - 13.1.2.
 1 April for all support staff. - 13.2.
 Local governing bodies will endeavour to complete support staff annual pay reviews between 1 April and the end of the summer term, teachers' annual pay reviews by 31 October and the Headteacher's annual pay review by 31 December.
 They will, however, complete the process without undue delay. - 13.3.
-Annual pay progression is not automatic.
-It will only be considered where staff have met the expectations described in this policy, the Trust's Appraisal Policy and through their appraisal process, and will be subject to the maximums of the employee's relevant pay range/grade/grade mid-point and local governing bodies' respective annual decision making processes. - 13.4.
+Annual pay progression will be subject to the maximums of the employee's relevant pay range/grade/grade mid-point and local governing bodies' respective annual decision making processes. - 13.4.
 Pay progression will not be considered during any probationary period.
 Normal appraisal and pay review arrangements will apply following the successful completion of any probationary period and, for support staff, subject to the "11 month rule" described in paragraph 19 of this policy. - 13.5.
 To move up the relevant pay range, one annual point at a time, an employee will need to have been assessed as having achieved good overall performance.
 Specifically, this means having: - 13.5.1.
-Been assessed as meeting all relevant professional standards (e.g. Teachers' Standards, Higher Level Teaching Assistant/Teaching Assistant standards or the expectations for Leadership posts and Upper Pay Range Teachers described in the appendices of this policy) to a good level, throughout the assessment period; and
+Been assessed as meeting all relevant professional standards (e.g. Teachers' Standards, Higher Level Teaching Assistant/Teaching Assistant standards or the expectations for Leadership posts and Upper Pay Range Teachers described in the appendices of this policy) to a good level, throughout the assessment period; and - 13.5.2.
+Met the requirements of their job description/role, including any additional responsibilities (for example, in relation to a TLR payment); and

-- 13.5.2.
-Met the requirements of their job description/role, including any additional responsibilities (for example, in relation to a TLR payment); and - 13.5.3.
+- 13.5.3.
 Demonstrated a personal responsibility for identifying and meeting their CPD needs, with appropriate support; and - 13.5.4.
 Met their individual performance management objectives, including objectives arising from a TLR/SEN allowance (see paragraph 14 regarding absence and/or partial achievement of objectives); and - 13.5.5.
 For teachers, had their teaching assessed as at least good overall during the assessment period. - 13.5.6.
 Additionally, for Upper Pay Range teachers, consistently good teaching and developing outstanding professional practice is required. - 13.5.7.
 For Leading Practitioners, consistently outstanding teaching and professional practice is expected. - 13.6.
 Where performance has been exceptional, local governing bodies may consider awarding two annual points at a time.
 This will normally only be considered where the employee has exceeded the above expectations and, in particular, can demonstrate a significant impact on teaching and learning outcomes or the promotion of achievement or wider education of young people. - 13.7.
 Judgements will be properly rooted in evidence, as described in this policy and the Trust's Appraisal Policy.
 Any pay recommendation (i.e. no movement, one point, two points) will be clearly attributable to the performance of the employee.
 Local pay committees will be advised by Headteachers (or Headteacher's performance management review groups in the case of Headteachers) when making pay decisions and pay committees will be able to justify their decisions.